Order of Christian Initiation of Adults (OCIA) |

 The process of joining the Roman Catholic Church is known as the Order of Christian Initiation of Adults – OCIA.
 Throughout the fall, our parish will be welcoming people inquiring into our faith into the catechumenate, and this is where companioning begins and continues to their reception into full membership in our church at the Easter vigil.

-Can you spare at least one evening a year to participate in the parish RCIA Ministry as a guest catechist?
+Can you spare at least one evening a year to participate in the parish OCIA Ministry as a guest catechist?
 OCIA catechists present topics that include the following areas:

 Your personal stories of faith combined with presentations on the Eucharist, Prayer, and Mary, etc. serve as a witness as to how the Living God is active in our lives.